Skip to content

 How it connects: Schema markup is one of the few signals that works across both traditional search and AI search.
 Structured data helps Google understand content for rich results and helps LLMs parse content for AI-generated responses.
 This connects to the generative engine optimisation trend.

 What to do: Use the most specific @type for your content (Article, Product, FAQPage, HowTo).
 Populate 3+ properties beyond the minimum.
+Always populate datePublished and dateModified, and keep dateModified honest.
+Add Organization schema with sameAs at site level.
 Validate with Rich Results Test.
 Remove redundant or inaccurate schema types.

 Sources: Google Structured Data Guide, Surfer SEO Ranking Factors